Incubator Expert

 Who Is It For?

-This is an ideal heat lamp for those keeping two or three chickens in a small backyard coop.
+This is an ideal heat lamp for those keeping a handful of chickens in a small coop especially when the weather becomes inclement.

 Value For Money?